just1mitch/cits2006-project/Report/Group Report.md

 $first_name = {(46 | 66) 69 72 73 74 ??
 (4e | 6e) 61 6d 65}
 $last_name = {(4c | 6c) 61 73 74 ??
 (4e | 6e) 61 6d 65}
 ```
-This regex detects the string "first name" within a file - with F and N and the space all being non-determinate (f and be capatial or non-capital).
+For example this regex detects the string "first name" within a file - with F and N and the space all being non-determinate (f and be capatial or non-capital).
+Sensitive information also detects Australian bank details, IBAN number and Date of Birth.
 ## Cipher System and Hashing Algorithm

 ### Brief